Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

-\item \textbf{Selection of a certificate digit.} In the state \textsc{FindDigitToMatch}, the machine scans the certificate region to locate the next unmatched digit of the current certificate element, proceeding from most significant to least significant digit.
-Once such a digit is found, it is erased by replacing it with the deletion marker \texttt{\textasciitilde}, and the machine initiates a backward digit-matching procedure.
-Encountering the delimiter \texttt{;} signals the termination of the certificate and transitions the machine to final sum verification.
+\item \textbf{Selection of a certificate digit.} In the state \textsc{FindDigitToMatch}, the machine scans the certificate region to locate the next unmatched digit, proceeding from left to right.
+Once such a digit is found, it is erased by replacing it with the deletion marker $\sim$, and the machine initiates a backward digit-matching procedure upon encountering the blank symbol $\epsilon$

-\item \textbf{Backward digit matching.} The states \textsc{BackwardToMatch.M} and \textsc{MatchPosition.M} perform digit-wise backward matching against the input set region to the left of \texttt{@}.
-When a candidate digit is found, it is temporarily marked (e.g., replaced by \texttt{\circled{D}}) to record positional correspondence.
-This marking does not yet constitute acceptance of the digit match, but serves as a tentative alignment subject to later verification.
+\item \textbf{Digit/Delim matching.} The states \textsc{BackwardToMatch.M} and \textsc{MatchPosition.M} perform digit-wise matching within the input set region to the right of \texttt{@}.
+Specifically, \textsc{BackwardToMatch.M} searches for a previously matched digit and restores it to its original value.
+If the corresponding digit is $M$, the state \textsc{MatchPosition.M} temporarily marks the newly matched digit (e.g., by replacing it with \text{\circled{D}}) to record the positional correspondence, indicating that the prefix has been successfully matched.
+Delimiters are matched in a similar manner using the states \textsc{BackwardToMatch.Delim}, \textsc{MatchPosition.Delim}, and the temporary marker $\vert{}$.
+To satisfy the certificate-oblivious property, unused elements in the certificate are represented by 'x'.
+The states \textsc{BackwardToMatch.X} and \textsc{MatchPosition.X} perform the corresponding positional matching by replacing the digit with $0$.

-\item \textbf{Forward consistency check.} After a digit has been tentatively matched, the machine transitions to a forward scan phase (\textsc{CheckForward}) to verify that the matching is consistent and does not violate previously established constraints.
-If the forward scan fails to confirm the match, the machine immediately rejects; otherwise, the digit match is committed and the machine resumes processing the remaining digits of the current certificate element.

-\item \textbf{Verification of complete element matching.} When the machine encounters the delimiter \texttt{\_} in the certificate region, it interprets this as the end of the current certificate element.
-The state \textsc{BackwardToCheckMatch} verifies that all digits of this element have been consistently matched against a single element of the input set.
-If this verification fails, the machine rejects.
-Otherwise, the matching is confirmed at the element level.
-After this phase, every digit of the current certificate element is associated with the same input-set element, and this association is irreversible.